 Pivotal to the restaurant’s popularity is its close proximity to Camps Bay beach, where guests can enjoy views of the glistening ocean by day, and bask in the vibrant atmosphere of the strip at night.
 The beach-facing terrace is the perfect spot to enjoy a glass of wine, or one of the restaurant’s creative cocktails, prepared by an on-site mixologist.

-The menu includes favourites like the mojito and old fashioned, along with unique concoctions like The 41 Sling (gin, triple sec, Angostura bitters, banana liqueur and fresh lemon juice.
-Make sure to visit during Happy Hours (every day from 3pm to 5pm) for half-price classic cocktails.
+The cocktail menu includes favourites like the mojito and old fashioned, along with unique concoctions like The Deep Throat (bear with us), a spicy version of a classic margarita, and The 41 Sunset with cranberry vodka, elderflower, cranberry juice and lemonade.
+Make sure to visit during Happy Hour (every day from 3pm to 5pm) for half-price classic cocktails.
 Come sunset, live entertainment in the form of local and international DJs and musicians enhance the atmosphere.